Can I claim workers' compensation or damages if physically assaulted at work or on my way to or from work?

 Using our bricklayer example from earlier questions, the bricklayer can bring a Common Law claim against the co-worker who assaulted him, but this would only be viable where the co-worker has funds to meet the claim involved.
 Most co-workers do not have sufficient monies to meet a Common Law claim against them.

-However, where the assault has occurred due to the negligence of the employer, then the bricklayer could bring a Common Law claim against the employer for the loss and damage he has sustained because of the assault injuries, and that claim will be met by the employer’s workers’ compensation insurer, which in most cases is WorkCover Queensland.
+However, where the assault has occurred due to the negligence of the employer, then the bricklayer could bring a Common Law claim against the employer for the loss and damage he has sustained because of the assault injuries, and that personal injury claims will be met by the employer’s workers’ compensation insurer, which in most cases is WorkCover Queensland.

 However, just because the bricklayer was assaulted at work, does not automatically mean the employer was negligent in respect to that assault.
-A physical assault on a person is a criminal act and, unlike a case where a work injury has resulted from a negligent act of a co-worker in the course of their normal duties, an employer is not automatically liable for the criminal actions of an employee.
+A physical assault on a person is a criminal act where the bricklayer has the right to seek criminal injuries compensation.
+This is unlike a case where a work injury has resulted from a negligent act of a co-worker in the course of their normal duties, as an employer is not automatically liable for the criminal actions of an employee.

 For the employer to be found liable, it has to be shown that the assault has arisen as a consequence of some negligent act or omission on the part of the employer.
 This will usually be found where, for example, the employer was aware, or ought to have been aware, that its worker, who committed the assault, had a history of violence or threats of violence against co-workers.